 Our smartphones are privy to some of our most important secrets.
 Sensitive business emails, financial details, contact information, and perhaps even a risqué photo are not things you want falling into the wrong hands.
-Performing a factory reset is always a good idea, but it might not be enough.
-For example, the security firm Avast bought 20 Android smartphones from eBay recently and was able to recover photos, Google searches, emails, text messages, and contact details.
+Performing a factory reset is always a good idea, but it might not always be enough.
+When the security firm Avast bought 20 Android smartphones from eBay, for example, it was able to recover photos, Google searches, emails, text messages, and contact details.
 We’re going to show you how to make sure that can’t happen to you.

-How does a factory reset it work?
+How does a factory reset work?

 Make sure that you have anything you want to keep backed up before you do this because it will wipe everything.